WJ-0425/MammalClub/README.md

-# MammalClub
-## Introduction
-MammalClub: An Annotated Wild Mammal Dataset for Species recognition, Re-identification and Behavior recognition.
+# MammalClub: An Annotated Wild Mammal Dataset for Species recognition, Re-identification and Behavior recognition.